Final Exit Network: Jana Van Voorhis

-Jana Van Voorhis was a 58-year-old Phoenix, Arizona woman with a history of mental illness whose suicide was allegedly assisted by Final Exit Network in 2007.
+Jana Van Voorhis was a 58-year-old Phoenix, Arizona woman with a history of mental illness whose suicide was allegedly assisted by the Final Exit Network in 2007.
 She falsely claimed to have a myriad of physical diseases and expressed a belief that she may have had breast cancer.
-Two members of Final Exit Network were charged with aiding in a suicide (which is considered manslaughter under Arizona law) and conspiracy to commit manslaughter.
+Two members of the Final Exit Network were charged with aiding in a suicide (which is considered manslaughter under Arizona law) and conspiracy to commit manslaughter.
 Two others were charged only with conspiracy.

 In plea bargains, two of the defendants, senior exit guide Wye Hale-Rowe and case coordinator Roberta Massey, each pleaded guilty to one misdemeanor charge of facilitation to commit manslaughter.
 Both women were elderly; the pleas ensured they would not run any risk of prison sentences.
-The trial of the other two began on April 4, 2011 and lasted two weeks.
-Final Exit Network's medical director, Dr. Lawrence Egbert, was acquitted.
+The trial of the other two began on April 4, 2011.
+After a two-week trial, Final Exit Network's medical director, Dr. Lawrence Egbert, was acquitted.
 The jury was unable to reach a verdict on the case against exit guide Frank Langsner.
 Before his retrial, scheduled for August 4, 2011, Langsner accepted a plea bargain on one misdemeanor count of endangerment and was sentenced to one year probation, following which his record would be expunged.

 John Celmer

-On February 25, 2009, four members of Final Exit Network were arrested on charges of assisting the suicide of a cancer patient, John Celmer, of Cumming, Georgia.
+On February 25, 2009, four members of the Final Exit Network were arrested on charges of assisting the suicide of a cancer patient, John Celmer, of Cumming, Georgia.
 Those arrested were Ted Goodwin, Claire Blehr, Dr. Lawrence Egbert, and Nicholas Alec Sheridan.
 Goodwin and Blehr were arrested in a "sting" operation by the Georgia Bureau of Investigation (GBI); Egbert and Sheridan, who were residents of Baltimore, Maryland, were arrested the same day in Baltimore.
 They and the organization were also indicted on a charge of racketeering.
 On April 1, 2010, the five defendants pleaded not guilty.

 The defendants moved to dismiss the indictment on grounds that the Georgia statute on aiding in a suicide was facially unconstitutional under the First Amendment.
 In early 2011, the trial court judge entered an order denying the defendants' motion to dismiss the indictment.
 The judge entered an order authorizing the defendants to appeal this decision before trial and suspending the prosecution until the appeals court's ruling.

 On February 6, 2012, the Supreme Court of Georgia unanimously found the Georgia statute against assisting in a suicide unconstitutional in violation of First Amendment free speech provisions, and struck down the statute in its entirety.
 All the charges against Goodwin, Blehr, Egbert, and Sheridan were therefore dismissed.